vishvAsa/kalpAntaram/kANe/v5p1/1_Vratas_and_Utsavas/13_List_of_Vratas_and_Utsavas.md

 silver at year's end; Vi.
 Dh.
 III.
 174. 1-7.
 Parvanaktavrata-observe nakta method on each 15th of a

-month for one year; miscellaneous vrata; Siva deity; at
+month for one year; miscellaneous vrata; Śiva deity; at

 List of vratas

 339

-year's end give dinner to Siva devotees with the words ‘May the Lord be pleased'; reaches Siva-loka and never again becomes a human being; HV II. pp. 905-6 (from Bhav.).
+year's end give dinner to Śiva devotees with the words ‘May the Lord be pleased'; reaches Śiva-loka and never again becomes a human being; HV II. pp. 905-6 (from Bhav.).

 For purvan, vide H. of Dh. vol. III, p.
 737 n.
 1425.
 Parvabhūbhājana-vrata-one should take his food served on bare

-earth on parva days; Siva deity; reaps the fruit of Atiratra
+earth on parva days; Śiva deity; reaps the fruit of Atiratra

 sacrifice; HV II.
 906 (one verse from Pad.).
 Pallavas–the five auspicious pallavas are those of mango,